hemio-ev/carnivora/docs/schemas/ssl.rst

        a.machine_name,
        ARRAY(SELECT domain::varchar FROM ssl.demand_domain AS dd WHERE dd.demand_id = a.demand_id)
        FROM ssl.active AS a
-        LEFT JOIN ssl.cert AS c ON currently = c.id
+        LEFT JOIN ssl.cert AS c ON scheduled = c.id
         WHERE
-            subsequently IS NULL AND
+            renew IS NULL AND
             (
-             currently IS NULL OR -- if there is not even a current cert (c.cert IS NOT NULL -- only check expiry if current has a cert AND
+             scheduled IS NULL OR -- if there is not even a current cert (c.cert IS NOT NULL -- only check expiry if current has a cert AND
               now() - (ssl.cert_info(cert))."notAfter"